 Dr. Tadashi Narabayashi, Tokyo Institute of Technology, provided a comprehensive status of the restart of the Japanese nuclear plants since the Fukushima accident.
 He discussed the FCVSA (filtered containment ventilation) Technology developed for nuclear facilities.
 He showed 4 videos of the use of robots and cranes to decommission the damaged Fukushima units.

-Finally, Dr. Narabayashi described the measures adopted at Japanese plants due to the COVID 19 pandemic.
+Dr. Narabayashi described the measures adopted at Japanese plants due to the COVID 19 pandemic.

 Andreas Ritter, RP Deputy Manager, Leibstadt BWR, Switzerland, discussed the status of the operating Swiss nuclear plants.
-Unfortunately, the Muhleberg BWR was permanently shutdown on December 20, 2019 because the cost of installing Fukushima backfits was calculated to be prohibitive for continued operation.
+Unfortunately, the Muhleberg BWR was permanently shut down on December 20, 2019 because the cost of installing Fukushima backfits was calculated to be prohibitive for continued operation.
 Zinc, noble metal, and hydrogen injection was maintained to the end of operation to get a minimal source term for the upcoming decommissioning work.
 The Leibstadt plant continues to experience high source term challenges.
 RP management is evaluating BWR source term reduction initiatives for possible future implementation.

 Colin Pritchard, NATC Board Chair, Bruce Power, discussed the 2021-2022 Preliminary NATC Strategic Plan, including the expansion of the virtual meeting platform to foster more frequent and wider communication of RPM operating events and new technology to global ISOE members.
+Selected recorded presentations will be presented at various times in 2021 in accord with US Department of State import/export regulations.
+Notices of rebroadcasts will be announced by emails to approved ISOE members.